Molecules: Structure, Reactivity, and Function

 (5) be able to describe the materials that are subject of ongoing research in the field of organic electronics within our faculty – e.g. conjugated polymers, fullerenes, (carbon) nanotubes, graphene- and to describe the basic structure of devices like OLEDs and organic solar cells, in which these materials can be applied.

 Part 2.
 Based on SN1 and SN2 reactions, essential concepts such as reaction mechanism, transition state, intermediates, solvation, reactivity, and steric hindrance will be discussed.
 Furthermore, how to apply this knowledge to affect the course of a reaction.
-(V&S Chaps 6,7).
+(V&S Chapters 6, 7).

 Part 3.
 Molecular functionality.
 Opto-electronic functionality will be dealt with mainly, as an example of molecular functionality.
-First, molecules with delocalized pi-systems will be introduced (V&S Chapt 14,15).
+First, molecules with delocalized -systems will be introduced (V&S Chapters 14, 15).
 Next, a diversity of electronic properties and functionalities of more complex structures will be dealt with (incl. acenes, porphyrins, molecular carbon, and conjugated polymers).
-This part of the module ends with an introduction to ongoing research in the field of molecular electronics (ME) within the faculty and (possible) applications of ME in practice.
+This part of the module ends with an introduction to ongoing research in the field of organic electronics within the faculty and (possible) applications of organic electronics in practice.
 (Reader)

 |Uren per week|

 ((The possibility to hand in homework will be given a number of times during the course.
 This material will be corrected and graded.
 Half way during the course, there is a midterm exam.
 The course includes two compulsatory practical courses.
 At the end of the course there is the final exam.))